 The glycemic index rates how quickly carbohydrate-containing foods raise sugar levels in your body after you eat them.

-The glycemic index of oatmeal is usually somewhere under 55, which is considered to be a low glycemic index.
-Other breakfast cereals, such as corn flakes, have a GI of more than 70.
-This makes oats ideal for diabetics or anyone who wants their blood sugar level more stabilized throughout the day!
+Oats' glycemic index is usually under 55, which is considered low.
+Other breakfast cereals, such as cornflakes, have a GI of more than 70.
+This makes oats ideal for diabetics or anyone who wants their blood sugar level to be stabilized throughout the day!

-Oats are also one of the top recommended whole grain products by dietitians because they provide numerous health benefits without any added sugars or sodium that commonly come from less healthy alternatives such as instant oatmeals made from refined flour.
+Oats are also one of dietitians' top recommended whole grain products because they provide numerous health benefits without any added sugars or sodium that commonly come from less healthy alternatives such as instant oatmeals made from refined flour.

 It Is Rich in Fiber

-Oatmeal contains soluble fiber which slows down the digestion process and helps in keeping your blood sugar stable.
+Oatmeal contains soluble fiber, which slows down digestion and helps keep your blood sugar stable.

 Oatmeal, for example, contains beta-glucan soluble fiber that has been shown to help improve cholesterol levels when consumed regularly.
-The heart health benefits of oatmeal also come from its high contents of vitamin B-vitamins such as thiamin (B), riboflavin (B), and niacin (B).
-It is these vitamins that regulate how much glucose enters the bloodstream after you eat a meal — and they do it well!
+Oatmeal's heart health benefits also come from its high content of vitamin B vitamins such as thiamin (B), riboflavin (B), and niacin (B).
+These vitamins regulate how much glucose enters the bloodstream after you eat a meal—and they do it well!

-The dietary fibers found naturally in oats can also reduce stroke risk by lowering LDL cholesterol levels while increasing HDL which means lower chances of developing heart disease or having a cardiac arrest.
+Dietary fibers found naturally in oats can also reduce stroke risk by lowering LDL cholesterol levels while increasing HDL, which means lower chances of developing heart disease or cardiac arrest.

 Regulates and Lowers Blood Glucose